MASTG-TEST-0333: Overly Broad File Read Access in WebViews

 The test case fails if any call to loadFileURL(_:allowingReadAccessTo:) is found where the readAccessURL argument grants overly broad read access, for example to the entire Documents directory or the app container root.

-Inspect each reported call site using Reviewing Disassembled Objective-C and Swift Code.
+Inspect each reported code location using Reviewing Disassembled Objective-C and Swift Code:

 - Inspect the